 Removal with a shaver (microdebrider)

-Microdebrider is a tool with a rotating head and a blade at the end.
-The tool crushes the adenoid, which is then placed in the suction reservoir.
-Microdebrider allows you to completely remove adenoids without damaging the mucous membrane, that is, without bleeding.
+A microdebrider is a tool with a rotating head and a blade at the end.
+The instrument crushes the adenoid, which is then placed into a suction reservoir.
+The microdebrider allows you to completely remove the adenoids without damaging the mucous membrane, that is, without bleeding.
 The operation is performed under anesthesia with endoscopic control.
-This method is one of the most effective, in which there is practically no risk of re-growth.
+This method is one of the most effective, in which the risk of re-growth is practically absent.

 Preparing for surgery

-Removal of the adenoids is not an urgent operation.
-You need to prepare for it, conduct a complete examination of the child:
+Removing adenoids is not an emergency operation.
+You need to prepare for it, carry out full examination child:

 • Analysis of urine;

-• a blood test for infections such as hepatitis, HIV;
+• blood test for infections such as hepatitis, HIV;

 • coagulogram;